potato98765/iron-sky-turboclocked/tests/SAMPLE.md

 **Fix to:**

-- ModList Change Compatibility: Implement Crash Assistant (CA) for automatic imcompatilibty detection, and use a Auto Updater, check dependencies.
+- ModList Change Compatibility: Implement Crash Assistant (CA) for automatic incompatibility detection, and use a Auto Updater, check dependencies.
 - General Stability: Configure settings to be more optimized, remove mods / texturepacks / datapacks that may cause instability